Diagnosing MCAS

 Rule out other diagnoses

-Finally, it is important to discount other potential diagnoses, or determine whether an individual is suffering multiple conditions (with or without MCAS).
+Finally, it is important to discount other potential diagnoses and/or determine whether an individual has multiple conditions (with or without MCAS).

-Common comorbidities include connective tissue disorders like Ehlers Danlos Syndrome (EDS), and Marfans.
-As well as Postural Orthostatic Tachycardia Syndrome (PoTS), and Type 2 Diabetes.
-Along with Anaphylaxis, Autoimmune diseases, Autoinflammatory conditions, Vasculitis or Addison’s Disease.
+Common comorbidities include connective tissue disorders such as Ehlers Danlos Syndrome (EDS), and Marfans, Postural Orthostatic Tachycardia Syndrome (PoTS), Type 2 Diabetes, Anaphylaxis, Autoimmune diseases, Autoinflammatory conditions, Vasculitis and Addison’s Disease.

 Become a friend